elb-pr/sleuth/templates/research/note-b79d197f.md

-[title]:

-[note]:
-Source & Credibility Grader: The Admiralty 6x6 Standard for Intelligence Integrity
+# Source & Credibility Grader: The Admiralty 6x6 Standard for Intelligence Integrity

 1. The Strategic Mandate for Source Grading